altfatterz/altfatterz.github.io/_posts/2016-09-06-dead-letter-queue-configuration-rabbitmq.md

       default-requeue-rejected: false
 ```

-The problem with the above setting is that you cannot do that for some error scenario to requeue the message but for other error scenario to 'dead-letter' the message.
-In this case is better to leave the requeuing enabled and leverage the `AmqpRejectAndDontRequeueException` which will send the `basic.reject` with requeue=false.
+However if you would like to enable requeuing in some error scenarios is better to leave the requeuing enabled and leverage the `AmqpRejectAndDontRequeueException` which will send the `basic.reject` with requeue=false.

 ### The consumer logic